 What charges do I pay with Shared Ownership?

-In Shared Ownership purchase and resale it's important to be aware that there are other charges that you may encounter, these are outlined below.
+For Shared Ownership purchases and resales it’s important to know that there are other charges that you may encounter, these are outlined below.

 Cost: The maximum amount specified in the lease, plus an additional £390 solicitor fees.